Last Updated on January 10, 2023

 Long story short, we got the pigs loaded into the trailer but, as soon as we shut the homemade door, they broke right through it.

-Pigs are strong and they don’t like to be confined.
+Pigs are strong and they don’t prefer to be confined.
 So your pig trailer needs to be tough.

 With all of this in mind, you can still get creative.
 I know a farmer who made a pig hauler out of an old minivan.
 He put a fence behind the driver’s seat and took the seats out of the back.